-We are very lucky to have George Rose, our House Manager, who was trained and involved in the development of the sleep coaching program at Equinox in London, in collaboration with UCLA.
 In this article we wanted to explain the links between sleep problems and addiction, how sleep coaching works and offer you some tips to achieving a better night’s sleep.
 If you need help, please don’t hesitate to get in touch with our addiction recovery experts.

 What is the link between sleep problems and addiction?